spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/access-console.md

    access to the Edge host terminal, the address of the EMC console is displayed on the terminal screen.
 If you have changed the default port of the console, replace `5080` with the EMC port.

-3. You'll be prompted to log in.
+3. You will be prompted to log in.
 Enter your username and password to log in.

 ### Validate

-1. A successful login directs you to the Edge management console.
-You will see an overview of your Edge host on your browser tab.
+A successful login directs you to the Edge management console.
+Displayed is an overview of your Edge host.

 ## Log out of Edge Management Console